Please click the questions below to see the answers of our most frequently asked questions.

 What is the schedule for the day?

-You arrive at 7:00am for registration.
-At approximately 8:00am you have classroom time for 20—30 minutes.
-Then you go out on track to practice a specific drill for about 20—30 minutes.
+You arrive at 7:00am (or 6:30am depending on the track) for registration.
+At approximately 8:00am you have classroom time for 20-30 minutes.
+Then you go out on track to practice a specific drill for about 20-30 minutes.
 Then back in the classroom for a new set of info.
 You alternate like that all day for a total of 5 times in the classroom and 5 times on track (7 times on track for a 2-Day Camp).
 You also do an off track drill at some point during the day.
-You get roughly 100—150 miles per day on a single day school and roughly 150—175 miles per day at the 2-Day Camp.

 Can I bring a friend to watch?
 Can they sit in on the classroom section?